 Students will be socially distanced.
-When six feet apart is not possible, they will need to wear a mask.
-During time students are encouraged to read, study, bring cards to play solitaire, or a Rubik cube, a coloring book, etc. Students may talk, but not be permitted to share things..
+During time students are encouraged to read, study, bring cards to play solitaire, or a Rubik cube, a coloring book, etc. Students may talk, but not be permitted to share things.

 Rates:

 One Child - \$5/day Two, or more, children per immediate family - \$10/day